DillonSteyl/SCIE1000/Week 5/array_introduction_4.md

 So the format is `arrayname[index] = new value`.
 In the example given above, we change element 0 of the primes array from 354 to 2.
 Recall, array indexing starts at 0, so `primes[0]` refers to the first element in the primes array, `primes[1]` refers to the second element in the array, and so on.

-**Task:** Modify this program so that it correctly prints the first 10 squares after it prints the squares incorrectly.
+**Task:** Modify this program so that it prints the squares array, updates the squares array so it has the correct values, and then prints the squares array again.

 ## Solution
 ```python